-This is one of a series of factual reports that are being produced to inform the preparation of Medway's Local Development Framework or LDF.
+This is one of a series of factual reports that were first produced in 2008 to inform the preparation of Medway's Local Development Framework or LDF.
 Each deals with a specific topic and draws together available information from a variety of sources.

-The reports are intended to establish the current position and a baseline for further work.
-They also help in highlighting gaps in the information base.
-We would be pleased to hear from any interested party about any information sources that have not been referred to or gaps that should be addressed in future work.
+The reports were intended to establish the current position and a baseline for further work.
+They also helped in highlighting gaps in the information base.